-South Arkansas Community College has an open-door admissions policy and offers equal educational opportunities for all citizens in the service area.
+South Arkansas College has an open-door admissions policy and offers equal educational opportunities for all citizens in the service area.
 Admission to the college does not ensure acceptance into a particular course or program of study.
 No one shall be denied admission based on race, gender, nationality, sexual orientation or national origin, age, religion, or disability.

 To be accepted to the college, applicants must provide the following to the Enrollment Services Office:

 - A completed application for admission.